munish710/flipkart-clone-machinecoding/README.md

-# Flipkart CLone Machine Code
+# Flipkart Clone Machine Code

-This is a minimal Flipkart produc page clone that was time boxed to be completed in 3 hours
+This is a minimal Flipkart product page clone that was time boxed to be completed in 3 hours